FOSSLife-foundation/Sign-language-interpreter/README.md

 ## How it Works
 Frames from a video feed taken from a camera would be given as input to a pair of classification models.
 The camera would be positioned in front of the signer and as he/she is signing, one of the models would attempt to detect letters of the alphabet while the other would attempt to detect words/expressions in ASL.
 Both the models would be running on a Raspberry Pi and the video feed would be taken from a Pi camera.
 The exact architecture in which the two models are used is to be decided based on their individual performance and their composite performance.

+The classification can be done using two types of models
+- <strong>Mediapipe-based</strong>: Here, Mediapipe is used to detect and obtain the coordinates of different landmarks of the hand.
+These landmarks are fed into a classification model and a prediction of the respective sign is obtained.
+- <strong>Edge higlighted based</strong>: Here, the edges of shapes in the input image are highlighted and the resulting image is fed into a classification model for the prediction to be made.

+Of the two methods, the Mediapipe-based model seemed to outperform the Edge highlighted based model in accuracy while the opposite was true when it came to speed.

 ## Install
 ```console
 git clone https://github.com/FOSSLife-foundation/Sign-language-interpreter.git